galaxysd/galaxysd.github.io/_posts/2017-08-04-Wired-8021X-in-Windoes-10.md

 BTW: Another Windows setting they implied is the Local Windows Update Server, after they block the *offical* server with the excuse of heavy traffic.
 See image below as they reply me for `WUServer` and `WUStatusServe`:

 ![](/assets/images/2017/LocalWindowsUpdate.png)

+And, after E-mailing this image, he close the ticket with "192.168.33.22".
+Well, seems to be a good clerk for keeping the record in system.